danieleteti/delphimvcframework/README.md

 - ⚡Improved!
 The unit tests fully test PostgreSQL, FirebirdSQL and SQLite while testing MVCActiveRecord framework.
 The other engines are tested using `activerecord_showcase` sample project.
 - ⚡Improved!
 MVCActiveRecord doeas a better job to handle TDate/TTime/TDateTime types for SQLite (it is automatic because SQLite doesn't support date/time types).
 - ⚡Improved!
 PostgreSQL, FirebirdSQL, Interbase and SQLite now support tablename and fields with spaces.
+- ⚡New!
+Mechanism to customize the JWT claims setup using the client request as suggested in [issue495](https://github.com/danieleteti/delphimvcframework/issues/495)
+- ⚡New! `MVCFromBody` attribute, useful to automatically inject the request body as actual object in the action paramaters.
+For instance in the following action the body request is automatically deserialized as an object of class TPerson.
+    ```delphi
+    //interface
+    [MVCHTTPMethod([httpPOST])]
+    [MVCPath('/people')]
+    procedure CreatePerson(const [MVCFromBody] Person: TPerson);

+    //implementation
+    procedure TRenderSampleController.CreatePerson(const Person: TPerson);
+    begin
+      //here you can directly use Person without call Context.Request.BodyAs<TPerson>
+      //the Person object lifecycle is automatically handled by dmvcframework, so don't destroy
+      //If the request body doesn't exist (or cannot be deserialized) an exception is raised.
+    end;
+    ```

+- ⚡New! `MVCFromQueryString` attribute, useful to automatically inject a query string paramater an action paramater.
+For instance in the following action the query string params `fromDate` is automatically deserialized as a `TDate` value and injected in the action.
+    ```delphi
+    //interface
+    [MVCHTTPMethod([httpGET])]
+    [MVCPath('/invoices')]
+    procedure GetInvoices(const [MVCFromQueryString('fromDate')] FromDate: TDate);

+    //implementation
+    procedure TRenderSampleController.GetInvoices(const FromDate: TDate);
+    begin
+      //here FromDate is a valid TDate value deserialized from the querystring paramater
+      //named fromDate.
+      //If the query string parameter doesn't exist (or cannot be deserialized) an exception is raised.
+    end;
+    ```
+- ⚡New! `MVCFromHeader` attribute, useful to automatically inject a header value as an action parameter.
+For instance in the following action the header params `XMyCoolHeader` is automatically deserialized as `String` value and injected in the action.
+    ```delphi
+    //interface
+    [MVCHTTPMethod([httpGET])]
+    [MVCPath('/invoices')]
+    procedure GetInvoices(const [MVCFromQueryString('fromDate')] FromDate: TDate; const [MVCFromHeader('X-MY-COOL-HEADER')] XMyCoolHeader: String);

+    //implementation
+    procedure TRenderSampleController.GetInvoices(const FromDate: TDate; const XMyCoolHeader: String);
+    begin
+      //here XMyCoolHeader is a string read from the "X-MY-COOL-HEADER' request header.
+      //If the header doesn't exist (or cannot be deserialized) an exception is raised.
+    end;
+    ```
+- ⚡New! `MVCFromCookie` attribute, useful to automatically inject a cookie value as an action parameter.
+For instance in the following action the cookie  `MyCoolCookie` is automatically deserialized as `TDate` value and injected in the action.
+    ```delphi
+    //interface
+    [MVCHTTPMethod([httpGET])]
+    [MVCPath('/invoices')]
+    procedure GetInvoices(
+      const [MVCFromQueryString('fromDate')] FromDate: TDate;
+      const [MVCFromHeader('X-MY-COOL-HEADER')] XMyCoolHeader: String;
+      const [MVCFromCookie('MyCoolCookie')] MyCoolCookie: TDate;
+      );

+    //implementation
+    procedure TRenderSampleController.GetInvoices(const FromDate: TDate; const XMyCoolHeader: String; const MyCoolCookie: TDate);
+    begin
+      //here MyCoolCookie is a TDate read from "MyCoolCookie' cookie available in the request.
+      //If the cookie doesn't exist (or cannot be deserialized) an exception is raised.
+    end;
+    ```

 ### Bug Fixes in 3.2.2-nitrogen